Flags and Colours Part 1a: Heraldry

 As we will see many flags carried a cross of St George in the upper canton (upper corner next to the flag staff), some Scots flags a cross of St Andrew.
 Then we have piles, which are a sort of straight comet shape radiating from the cross of St George, and piles wavy (wiggly piles).
 Next we need to know about devices which were symbols which denoted different companies, these took on many different shapes including lozenges (diamonds), billets (rectangles), feon (arrow heads), mullets (sadly not a hairstyle, in this case mullets were stars), crosses (strangely these were crosses) and circles which have a number of fancy names depending upon their colour.

 Colours also have terribly fancy names. some colours are classified as metals (gold and yellow - or, silver and white - argent).
 There is a convention that you shouldn't put a metal device upon a metal coloured flag, or a coloured device on a coloured flag; so a metal device on a colour, or a coloured device on a metal are good.
 There are a small number of known exceptions to this which will no doubt have heraldry scholars running for their comfort blankets - Sir Bernard Astley's Regiment of Foot has a green background with a red hawk lure device.
 Shudders!
+Of course this could easily be explained by the fact that the flags were made up by someone who didn't understand proper heraldic conventions.

 Systems

-There were a number of flag systems in use.
-The most popular being the Venn system, named after Colonel Thomas Venn who described it.
-There are two (and a bit) variations of the system.
+There appear to have been a number of flag systems in use.
+The most popular being the Venn system, named after Captain Thomas Venn who described the system that he saw, rather than describing what was prescribed.

 System A: The colonel's colour would be a plain flag, or in some cases bear the colonel's coat of arms.
 The lieutenant colonel would have a plain coloured flag with a cross of St George in the upper canton.
 The major would be the same as the lieutenant colonel but have a piles wavy emanating from the cross of St George canton.
 The first captain would have the same flag as the lieutenant colonel but with one device in the body of the flag, the second captain two devices, the third would have three and so on.
 (Peachey, Prince and Turton call this the LTB, or London Trained Bands system*.)
+This is the only 'system' that we definitively know, but may well only have been used by the LTB.

 From Fahnen und Standarten